-It is recognised, however, that it's the speed of housing delivery that will best help the housing crisis, including the delivery of essential infrastructure to create development-ready land supply.
+It is recognised, however, that it's the speed of housing delivery that will best help the housing crisis, which includes the delivery of essential infrastructure to create development-ready land supply.

 A key initiative of the Housing Roadmap is to ensure there is an appropriate supply of serviced land to meet current and emerging housing demand.
 This means there is a need to ensure there is an adequate supply of not just zoned, but development ready (serviced), residential land.
+10

-Longer-term growth areas with the potential for accommodating new homes to 2051 have been identified and will need to undergo a rezoning process under the PDI Act before development can occur.
-Future growth areas need to be in the right places, with the provision of well-timed infrastructure, to provide for the needs and preferences of current and future communities.
+Infill and greenfield growth areas with the potential for accommodating new homes to 2051 need to be in the right places, with the provision of well-timed infrastructure, to provide for the needs and preferences of current and future communities.
+These growth areas will need to undergo a rezoning process under the PDI Act before development can occur.

 The previous 30-Year Plan introduced a target for 85% of all growth to occur through infill development.
 This approach to urban renewal and containment was reinforced in 2017 with introduction of the EFPA to restrict urban development in areas of rural, landscape, environmental or food production areas.
-Combined with legislation for Character Preservation Districts, 89% of land within the Greater Adelaide region is covered by legislation that prevents new housing.
+Combined with legislation for Character Preservation Districts, approximately 90% of land within the Greater Adelaide region is covered by legislation that prevents new housing.